SiliconLabs/matter_extension/slc/sample-app/lock-app/siwx917/README_WiFi.md

 **Push Button 0**

 -   _Press and Release_ : Start, or restart, BLE advertisement in fast mode.
 It will advertise in this mode for 30 seconds.
 The device will then switch to a slower interval advertisement.
 After 15 minutes, the advertisement stops.
+In addition, this button should also print the QR Code URL to the RTT logs.

 -   _Pressed and hold for 6 s_ : Initiates the factory reset of the device.
 Releasing the button within the 6-second window cancels the factory reset procedure. **LEDs** blink in unison when the factory reset procedure is initiated.